pschool-in/curriculum/content/grammar/parts-of-speech.md

 ### Parts of Speech

 A sentence is made up of words.
 Each word does a function to make the sentence work.
-How the word function in a sentence can be classified into eight types.
+How the word functions in a sentence can be classified into eight types.
 They are known as parts of speech.

 ### Noun